+Subject availability

-Subject availability: numbers in a class are usually capped at 30.
-Practical subjects have a lower maximum number in line with health and safety guidelines and/or space needed to complete the course.
-Whilst every effort will be made to accommodate all four option first choices, some combinations may not be possible due to class sizes and teacher availability.
-In these cases, lower preference options will be the most likely allocated subject.
+Numbers in a class are usually capped at 30.
+Classroom-based practical subjects have a lower maximum number in line with health and safety guidelines and/or space needed to complete the course.
+Whilst every effort will be made to accommodate all four first preference curriculum choices, some combinations may not be possible due to class sizes and teacher availability.
+In these cases, second preference options will be the most likely allocated subject.

-If you have any questions about the options process which isn't covered in the information provided in this booklet and/or on the options evening, please do not hesitate to contact the school using the email 2022options@coombedean.co.uk.
-You will either receive a direct response, or your question will be added to a FAQ list which will be shared depending on the volume of questions asked.
+If you have any questions about the curriculum choices process which isn't covered in the information provided in this booklet and/or in the curriculum choices presentation, please do not hesitate to contact the school using the email 2023year9choices@coombedean.co.uk.
+Please note that a response may not be immediate.
+We will endeavour to respond to all weekday enquiries in term time within 48 hours.

-Stuart Koehler-Lewis Deputy Headteacher - Curriculum
+Stuart Koehler-Lewis Senior Deputy Headteacher - Curriculum